 If you get more aero, then you’ve effectively become faster.
-You’ve probably heard before that wind resistance is the main force cyclists have to fight against.
-This means that improving your aerodynamic efficiency gives you an unquestionable speed advantage.
+You’ve probably heard this before: wind resistance is the main force cyclists have to fight against.
+This means that improving aerodynamic efficiency gives you an unquestionable speed advantage.

 Watch a modern professional bike race and you’ll likely see a number of riders on the sleek and slippery aero road bikes with advanced stealth-fighter-shaped frames.

 Engineering modern aero bikes is an intensive, technical, and expensive process.
 Beyond ads and marketing, the world of aerodynamics is often mysterious and inaccessible to everyday cyclists.
 Beyond feel and perception, it’s hard for riders without access to wind tunnels and perfect testing conditions to know for sure how much difference an aero bike will make in everyday riding.

 So if you’re looking at spending a few thousand dollars on your next bike, how do you know if an aero bike is worth considering?
 Can you be frugal and make yourself more aero on your current bike?
 Here’s what you need to know.

 You don’t need to go fast to experience aero benefits

 World Tour pros aren’t the only riders who benefit from improved aerodynamics.
 Your average rider can still gain valuable speed and time.
 I spoke to aero expert Mio Suzuki, Senior R&D Engineer leading aerodynamics at Specialized, who explained the testing she’s done with riders of different levels.
 The magic number is surprisingly low — only 13mph.